🧠 What is semantic SEO and entity optimisation? (Direct answer)

 Author entities are where semantic SEO and E-E-A-T directly connect.
 When Google recognises your content creators as distinct entities with verified expertise, every article they write carries amplified Expertise and Authority signals.

+- Build cross-platform entity consistency.
 The author's name, title, and bio should be consistent across your site, their LinkedIn profile, any guest publications, their Google Scholar profile, and industry directories.
-Person entities with consistently classified roles are significantly more stable in the Knowledge Graph than those with inconsistent or ambiguous classification.
+Person entities with consistently classified roles are significantly more stable in the Knowledge Graph.
 Source: Kalicube / Swipe Insight, May 2024.

 Entity optimisation is not purely a technical exercise.
 There is a content strategy layer that most guides skip.
 Google does not just need to know what your brand entity is — it needs to understand what topic entities your brand is connected to, and with what depth.
 That is where topical authority and entity SEO intersect.

 Topical authority is the site-level result of page-level semantic work.
 Each semantically optimised page adds entity coverage to your site's overall topic web.
-Comprehensive entity coverage across a topic cluster is how topical authority is built and measured.
-SEMrush data puts the organic traffic advantage at 38% for sites using topic cluster architecture.
-Source: SEMrush Topic Cluster Traffic Study, 2025.
+Industry analyses consistently put the organic traffic advantage of topic cluster architecture in the 30-40% range over single-keyword structures, though precise figures vary by methodology.

-Build an entity map before writing.
+- Map your entities before planning your content.
 Identify your primary brand entity, the product or service entities it offers, the topic concept entities it covers, and the person entities associated with it.
 That map tells you what the content architecture should look like — one hub page per core entity, satellite pages for sub-entities, and internal links that follow entity relationships rather than keyword adjacency.

+- Co-occurrence: use the full vocabulary of your domain.
 Google's NLP uses co-occurrence — which entities appear together in content — to infer relationships and validate entity classifications.
 When pages about technical SEO consistently and accurately mention "Googlebot," "crawl budget," "schema markup," and "Knowledge Graph" in relevant context, Google builds a stronger association between your brand and the technical SEO topic entity.

-You are not repeating a phrase — you are using your domain's vocabulary accurately and in context.
+- Fresh entity pages get cited more in AI Overviews.
 SE Ranking research from November 2025 found pages updated in the past three months average 6 AI Overview citations versus 3.6 for older pages.
+For entity-specific pages — your About page, author bio pages, product pages — keeping attributes current signals active entity management.
 Source: SE Ranking AI Overview Citation Research, Nov 2025.
-For entity-specific pages — your About page, author bio pages, product pages — keeping attributes current signals active entity management.

 18. NAP Consistency and Third-Party Corroboration